 Lodi Truck Accident Lawyer

-Unfortunately, this scenario and many others like it, are quite common.
+Unfortunately, this scenario, and many others like it, are pretty common.
 Nearly 4,000 people died in accidents involving large commercial trucks in 2015, according to IIHS.
 Many of these terrible accidents occurred in California since our state leads the country in the percentage of recorded truck accidents, according to Distracted Driving Accidents.

 If you or a loved one was involved in an accident with a large commercial truck, contact an experienced Lodi truck accident attorney to discuss your legal options.Common Causes of Lodi Trucking Accidents

-There are numerous reasons that may contribute to a commercial truck colliding with a sedan, SUV, pickup truck, or another vehicle.
+Numerous reasons may contribute to a commercial truck colliding with a sedan, SUV, pickup truck, or another vehicle.
 Some common causes of truck wrecks include:

 - Operator fatigue